KaHIP/KaHIP/README.md

 We provide an ILP as well as an ILP to improve a given partition.
 We extend the neighborhood of the combination problem for multiple local searches by employing integer linear programming.
 This enables us to find even more complex combinations and hence to further improve solutions.
 However, out of the box those the ILPs for the problem typically do not scale to large inputs, in particular because the graph partitioning problem has a very large amount of symmetry -- given a partition of the graph, each permutation of the block IDs gives a solution having the same objective and balance.
 We define a much smaller graph, called model, and solve the graph partitioning problem on the model to optimality by the integer linear program.
 Besides other things, this model enables us to use symmetry breaking, which allows us to scale to much larger inputs.
+In order to compile these program you need to run cmake in the build process above as cmake ../ -DCMAKE_BUILD_TYPE=Release -DUSE_ILP=On or run ./compile_withcmake -DUSE_ILP=On.

 | Use Case | Programs |